 Of course, modern technology comes at a cost, and this requires special considerations: Is the target audience big enough so as to justify the investment?
-In some cases, the best approach might be to seek relatively modern 3D games, but one or two generations behind the current state-of-the-art and with the support of specialized easy-to-use authoring tools such as The 3D Game Maker^{TM4} to keep the development costs at reasonable levels.
+In some cases, the best approach might be to seek relatively modern 3D games, but one or two generations behind the current state-of-the-art and with the support of specialized easy-to-use authoring tools such as The 3D Game Maker^{TM4} or the Homura IDE to keep the development costs at reasonable levels [7].